 Yellow Watermelon and Fennel Salad

 A trip to the farmers' market on the weekend inspired this fresh, yellow watermelon and fennel salad.
 Fall harvest is my favourite time of year when the markets are overflowing with delicious local produce.
-Yellow watermelon is generally smaller and has a thinner rind than red watermelon but is similar in flavour so use red if you can not find yellow.
+Yellow watermelon is generally smaller and has a thinner rind than red watermelon but is similar in flavour so either will be delicious!

 Yield: serves 4–6